-Find out how to avoid about the 3 main threats to winter lawn health as you think about preparing your lawn for winter.
+Find out how to avoid the 3 main threats to winter lawn health as you think about preparing your lawn for winter.

-There are 3 main threats to lawn health in winter and none of them are frost-related.
+There are 3 main threats to lawn health in winter and none of them is frost-related.
 Lawn turf is remarkably frost hardy.
 However, inefficient drainage, reduced air-flow and poor plant nutrition can lead to diseases and weed infestations.

 Preparing your lawn for winter means addressing all of those problems as well as keeping things tidy.
 These are the most essential tasks

 - Remove fallen leaves, furniture and toys

 - Trim hedges, trees and borders to improve airflow and reduce summer shade

 - Mow when necessary

 - Book aeration services for spring